waltscode/BrimLoft/db/database_schema.md

-# Database Schema and Relationships for HatStore
+# Database Schema and Relationships for hatshoppe

 ## Overview
-This document outlines the database schema and the relationships between different tables in the `hatStore_db` for the HatStore online application.
+This document outlines the database schema and the relationships between different tables in the `hatshoppe_db` for the HatStore online application.

 ## Database Schema